enfold-coop/SkillSTAR/README.md

 4. Aim device at the QR Code in the Metro Bundler,
 5. Voila!
 The SkillSTAR app will bundle and run.

+### Running Tests
+1. Install jest globally, npm install jest --global
+2. run 'jest' from the command line to execute all tests.